- Learning about relief printing

 - Plan space to dry the prints as they are pulled.

 - Tell the children that they will be using their printing plates to make as many prints as time allows.

 - Review the printing process, emphasizing the importance of evenly distributing the ink on the brayer and rubbing carefully around the whole print, including the edges.
 Tell the children to place their printing plates on a magazine when applying the ink.
-As the children finish they should turn the magazine page so that the next person will have a clean work area.
+As each child finishes rolling the ink, turn the magazine page so that the next person will have a clean work area.